 ***Absorbency and Core Design***

 The Molicare Slip Maxi is Hartmann’s flagship maximum-absorbency brief.
-It carries an ISO 11948-1 (Rothwell) tested absorbency of approximately 3,100–3,500ml depending on the size.
-In practice, overnight real-world performance is lower — no product performs to its laboratory maximum — but this remains one of the highest ratings in the consumer market.
+It has an ISO 11948-1 (Rothwell) tested absorbency of approximately 3,100–3,500ml depending on size.
+In real-world overnight use, performance is typically lower, but it remains among the highest ratings available in the consumer market.

-The core uses a fluff-pulp and superabsorbent polymer (SAP) blend.
-Molicare’s superabsorbent distribution is reasonably even across the crotch panel, with moderate rear extension.
-The inner acquisition layer moves fluid away from the skin quickly, which helps with comfort during longer wear periods.
+Its core combines fluff pulp and superabsorbent polymer (SAP).
+The superabsorbent distribution is fairly even across the crotch area, with moderate rear extension.
+The inner acquisition layer moves fluid away from the skin quickly, aiding comfort during long wear.

 ***Fit, Sizing and Comfort***

 Molicare Slip Maxi is available in Small, Medium, Large, and Extra-Large.
-The Small fits a hip circumference of approximately 55–85cm, making it viable for larger children and teenagers.
-The tabs are re-fastenable, which allows repositioning without waste — useful when fitting a child who moves during the night.
+The Small fits hips approximately 55–85cm, making it suitable for larger children and teenagers.
+The tabs are re-fastenable, allowing for repositioning without waste—useful when fitting a child who moves during the night.

-The standing leak guards (inner cuffs) on the Molicare Slip Maxi are well-constructed and sit reasonably close to the body.
-For side and front sleepers, this matters.
-The outer cover is soft-feel rather than plasticky, which helps with comfort and noise — a meaningful consideration for sensory-sensitive users.
+The standing leak guards (inner cuffs) are well-designed and sit close to the body, which is important for side and front sleepers.
+The outer cover is soft-feel rather than plasticky, enhancing comfort and reducing noise—important for sensory-sensitive users.

 ***Skin and Breathability***

-Hartmann incorporates a breathable backsheet into the Slip Maxi.
-This reduces heat and moisture build-up during extended overnight wear, which is a genuine benefit for skin integrity during regular use.
+Hartmann incorporates a breathable backsheet into the Slip Maxi, reducing heat and moisture build-up during extended overnight wear—beneficial for skin health.

 **Abena Abri-Form Comfort S4: What It Offers**